cjm00n/EvilSln/README.md

 # Background

 Using code projects for phishing attacks is not a new concept.
 In early 2021, the Lazarus APT group employed a specific attack technique in their campaign targeting security researchers.
-They embedded malicious event commands within Visual Studio project files, allowing the execution of harmful code during project compilation, as detailed in: [Active North Korean campaign targeting security researchers](https://blog.google/threat-analysis-group/active-north-korean-campaign-targeting-security-researchers/)
+They embedded malicious event commands within Visual Studio project files, allowing the execution of harmful code when the project is compiled, as detailed in: [New campaign targeting security researchers](https://blog.google/threat-analysis-group/new-campaign-targeting-security-researchers/)

 This incident has once again brought the security of Visual Studio into the public eye.
 However, it is important to note that Visual Studio is not the only product with such risks.
 JetBrains' IDEs, VSCode, and other text editors also face similar vulnerabilities when opening unsafe projects.
 As a response, these products have introduced trust zone mechanisms that disable certain risky functionalities in untrusted environments, aiming to protect their users.